luigitropiano/AMD-SM2L-2019-20-project/README.md

 `~$ pip install -r requirements.txt`

-It is possible to start our project with 3 differents ways:
+It is possible to start our project by choosing one of the 3 following ways:

 - **Local mode**